“The Dragon of Polish Hill” Descends Upon the North Side

 Back in Pittsburgh with the New Hazlett Theater CSA opportunity and a grant from the Heinz Foundation, English decked out a room next to his bedroom with a band saw and a benchtop belt sander.
 New puppets like a middle-aged Stanley Onion emerged, sporting higher quality materials and better construction.

 “Working towards a larger story is a new trend for me,” says English.
 “The Dragon of Polish Hill is my longest piece, and I’m seeing a big difference in the quality and depth of it.”

 The move to the big stage requires a bigger cast of collaborators.
 Texas-based puppeteer Will Schutze will join English on stage to navigate the intense choreography — the flicks of the wrist, the curls of a finger — that generates life in the puppets.

 Leah Pecoraro-Eddy, “who now has a miniaturized Polish Hill materializing in her attic,” will design the set and costumes with assistance from Albert Pantone.
 Chris Popovich will handle lighting.
 Geoffrey Cormier is building shadow puppets.
 Giovanna Rappa is also helping out with the puppetry.
 Videographer Joe Serkoch will handle direct video feeds that will bring the audience closer to some of the puppets.
 Squonk Opera’s Jackie Dempsey will perform accordion interludes along with preshow selections in the lobby.

 A few others are coming on board in the weeks before the show, so be sure to mark your calendars!

-The Dragon of Polish Hill premieres on Thursday, March 26 with a second performance on Friday, March 27, 8PM at the New Hazlett Theater.
-Buy tickets here or at the door.
+The Dragon of Polish Hill premieres on September 24th at 8PM with two broadcasts on September 25th at 4PM and 8PM.
+Register for the virtual showings here.
 6 Allegheny Square E, Pittsburgh, PA 15212.